microtrain/bootcamp/14-Angular/02-NgApod.md

 git add .
 git commit -a
 ```
-Finally we will want the  the user to be able to multiple APODs.
+[</> code](https://github.com/microtrain/ng-apod/commit/2a56d6d87bee367de8da1a316b58d0ecfb8248cd) Now we will want the  the user to be able to multiple APODs.
 We will do this by providing a random date button in the applications UI.
 To accomplish this we will pass a random date into the a routerLink attached to the button.
 We will create a random date every time a new APOD loads and make that date available to the view.

 * Create date as an instance variable
 * Create a method that returns a random date